datarockets/ruby-style/README.md

 # Datarockets::Style

 Datarockets shared style configs and notes of code-style convensions.
+Based on the [Rubocop](https://github.com/rubocop-hq/rubocop) util.

 This config enforces many of the guidelines outlined in the datarockets [Ruby Style Guide](STYLE_GUIDE.md).

 ## Installation